linrock/nnue-tools/README.md

 See [server_setup.sh](./server_setup.sh) for commands to install dependencies pristine Ubuntu server environment.

-Afterwards, use these scripst to prepare and run the container image.
+Afterwards, use these scripts to prepare and run the container image.

 ```bash
 ./docker_build.sh   # builds an image with a working nnue-pytorch environment